vda-lab/vda-lab.github.io/_posts/2021-03-03-hands-on-data-visualization-using-svelte.md

 {/if}
 {% endhighlight %}

 This is just a proof-of-principle showing that the line depends on the actual datapoint.
-So let's make something a little bit nicer: a small shape that depends on the actual data.
+So let's make something a little bit nicer: a small shape that depends on the actual data. **INTERACTIVE**: Hover your mouse over a datapoint below, and see how for example the tooltips from datapoints on the right are different from those on the left.

+<div id="svelte-iris"></div>

+(Here's a screenshot)<br/>
 <img src="{{ site.baseulr }}/assets/svelte-tooltip.png" width=400 />

 In this little image, the white circle is the center.
 Up represents sepal length, right petal length, down sepal width, and left petal width.
 We can create this by changing the `line` in the `svg` to a `path`: